Yunabell-VU/Spotting-Vue-Project/README.md

    This following pics shows the implementation based on Vue.js.

-   (The theme color is later on adjusted due hinge on the Color Test)
+   (The theme color is later on adjusted hinge on the Color Test)

    ![demo1](https://github.com/Yunabell-VU/Spotting-Vue-Project/blob/main/demo/demo1.png)